merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 anvi-setup-kegg-data --kegg-snapshot v2024-08-30
 {{ codestop }}

+Additional Python packages may be needed if you installed anvi'o `v8.0-dev` before this program's package requirements were included.
+These can be installed with the following command.

+{{ codestart }}
+pip install biopython ReportLab pymupdf frontend
+{{ codestop }}

 ### Download newest available files

 Alternatively, KEGG data including maps can be set up not from a snapshot but by downloading the newest files available from KEGG using the `-D` flag.
 In the following command, a higher number of download threads than the default of 1 is provided by `-T`, which significantly speeds up downloading.